Namoshek/laravel-scout-database/README.md

 The [`PorterStemmer`](src/Stemmer/PorterStemmer.php) for example will produce `intellig` as output for both `intelligent` as well as
 `intelligence` as input.
 How this helps when searching will be clear in a moment.

 Finally, the results of this process are stored in the database.
-The _words_ table is filled with the results of the stemming process, while the _documents_ table contains associations between the indexed models (model type and identifier) as well as the indexed word.
+The _index_ table is filled with the results of the stemming process and the associations to the indexed models (model type and identifier).
-On top of that, for each word the database also contains the number of associated documents and the number of occurrences within these documents.
+On top of that, for each row in the index, the database also contains the number of occurences in a document.
-The _documents_ table also contains the number of occurrences of the associated word within the document.
 We use this information for scoring within the search part of our engine.

-_Note: The indexer uses different entries in the words table for the same word, if the indexed documents are different.
-This is done in order to avoid search pollution of documents by documents of different type.
-Also, the way Laravel implements its search, indexes of different document types are expected to be separated as well._

 #### The Search